Trauma-Informed Therapy

 – Gabor Maté

-What I Promise as a Trauma-Informed Therapist
+What We Promise as Trauma-Informed Therapists

-I’ll help you stay within your window of tolerance.
+We’ll help you stay within your window of tolerance.

 Therapy might feel tender, heavy, or even activating at times, but it shouldn’t leave you consistently flooded, shut down, or raw.
-I’ll always help you come back into regulation before we end a session.
+We’ll always help you come back into regulation before we end a session.

-I’ll stay attuned to your body, not just your words.
+We stay attuned to your body, not just your words.

-I’ll never rush your healing.
+We’ll never rush your healing.

-I’ll honor your symptoms as intelligent.
+We honor your symptoms as intelligent.

 Woman holding up a colored block